Tampa Wrongful Death Lawyer

 In most cases, it is the surviving family members that can choose to take legal action against the person they believe caused the death of their loved one.
 These include:

 - Living parents

 If the deceased has no spouse, parents or children, a wrongful death lawsuit can be filed by a personal representative.
 Most of the time, wrongful death lawsuits are initiated by a surviving spouse.
 For example, a truck accident that caused the death of a loved one, the surviving spouse would contact a truck accident lawyer to pursue a wrongful death accident claim.
 If you have lost a loved one and if you want to find out whether you are eligible to file a wrongful death lawsuit, you need to speak to a Tampa wrongful death attorney as soon as possible.
 If you are not directly related to the deceased, but you still want to file a lawsuit, you will need to find out if you are eligible.
-Talk to a Tampa wrongful death attorney in this regard.
 Keep in mind that the compensation you receive as part of the settlement if you file as a personal representative will be held in trust for the deceased’s next of kin.

 Tampa Wrongful Death Attorney Defending Different Types of Wrongful Death Lawsuits

 If you have lost someone in Tampa, Florida and if you strongly believe that the death was a wrongful death, you have the right to file a wrongful death lawsuit.
 However, before you do so, you should talk to a wrongful death lawyer as there are two different types of wrongful death lawsuits.
 These include: